dianahandler/Machine_Learning_for_Customer_Retention_with_Spark/README.md

 Here we have added product_line and store_location as numerical indices to view their correlations
-Adding new features can allow us to use a more robust dataset for a more effective ML model
+Adding new features can allow us to use a more robust dataset for a more effective ML model.

 ![image](https://github.com/user-attachments/assets/a383401f-2666-4ff4-82cd-60c8a6aa1688)